 Visiting Galapagos in the Wet Season

 During these months, it is possible to experience some of the most interesting moments during the lives of Galapagos animals, such as:

 - Frigatebirds expand their nests for mating

 - Sea lions establish their territories

-- The blue-footed boobies begin their classic wedding party
+- Blue-footed boobies begin their traditional mating party

 - The waters get warm and are perfect for snorkeling